• Skip to primary navigation

 Make a Pebble Tray

-A pebble tray is a super easy hack to create humidity that lasts all day long.
-The concept is simple: A tray filled with water underneath your plant means that the water will evaporate all around your plant, creating humidity.
+A pebble tray is an easy hack to create humidity that lasts all day long.
+The concept is simple: A tray filled with water underneath your plant means the water will evaporate all around your plant, creating humidity.

 • Any typical plant tray will do as long as it’s big enough.
-I really like using that one because it’s sturdy and comes in many sizes.
-Keep in mind it has to be a little wider than the size of the pot so that the water evaporates around your plant.
+It has to be wider than the size of the pot so that the water evaporates around your plant.

 • I also really like this larger humidity tray.
 It has enough room for a few different plants which is really convenient!
 Consider a larger tray if you have a lot of plants with humidity needs.